catseye/Chrysoberyl/article/Project Dependencies.md

 systems that they run on, and libraries and tools they might require when run.

-It should be noted that [The Cat's Eye Technologies Platform][] was started specifically for this purpose: providing a platform where all (or at least, the majority) of Cat's Eye Technologies' project can run.
+It should be noted that [The Cat's Eye Technologies Platform][] was started specifically to provide a platform where most all of Cat's Eye Technologies' software projects can run.
 Therefore this document may refer to that project in many places.

 Languages
 ---------